Skip to content

 5. The new token appears in the table.
 Copy the token value immediately — it is displayed in full only at creation time.

-• Click the disable icon (⊘) on an active token to temporarily revoke its access.
+• Use the disable control in the Actions column on an active token to temporarily revoke its access.
 The token status changes to Disabled and any API calls using it will be rejected.

-• Click the enable icon (✓) on a disabled token to re-activate it.
+• Use the enable control on a disabled token to re-activate it.

 Disabling is useful when you want to temporarily revoke access without permanently deleting the token and losing its configuration.